kavispires/guessingGame/README.md

 Up and Down arrows also remind you of previous guesses: if they should be higher or lower and the colors of the arrows show how close you were with that number.

-If you are stuck, you may press the _hint_ button.
-It will give you three possible numbers, making everything much easier.
+If you are stuck, you may press the _hint_ button once.
+It will give you some possible numbers, making everything much easier.
+But be aware, you'll get hints equal to the number of guesses you have left plus 1.